By Erik Marcus

 Vegetables are the roots, the stalks, or the leaves of plants.
 In other words, vegetables are the edible non-fruit parts of any plant.
 They come in an incredible variety of textures, colors, and flavors.

 Fruit, by contrast, is the seed-bearing food that forms from the flowers of plants and trees.
-Squash, pumpkin, cucumbers, eggplant, peppers, and tomatoes are often regarded as vegetables, but in reality they’re fruit.
-All of these foods grow from the plant’s flower, and all contain seeds.
+Squash, pumpkin, cucumbers, eggplant, peppers, and tomatoes are often regarded as vegetables, but in reality they’re all fruits.
+These foods grow from the plant’s flower, and all contain seeds.
 Regardless of their categorization, all these fruits are savory like vegetables and comparably nutritious.
 So for all practical purposes, you can think of these foods as vegetables unless you’re taking a botany exam.

 Shopping for Vegetables